-Taking time for self-reflection leads to greater self-awareness which in turn leads to self-improvement.
+Taking time for self-reflection about life leads to greater self-awareness which in turn leads to self-improvement.
 In addition, having a strong sense of self improves your confidence and level of self-esteem.

 Ever hear the saying, “Can’t see the forest for the trees”?
 This is an expression that highlights someone who is so involved in the details of a situation that they can’t see the whole picture.

 This is the benefit of self-reflection.
 You can zoom out and see the whole forest.